The Getting started tutorial helps you to become familiar with the Instant Terra interface and to create your first terrain.

 See the Node reference guide for details on all the nodes.

-By left-clicking on the node's output module, you create a link that lets you connect it to another node.
+By left-clicking on the node's output connector and dragging the mouse to an input connector, you create a link that lets you connect it to another node.
 Once this new node is linked, its results are added to the previous nodes that make up the terrain.

 To select a node or several nodes:

-When a node is selected, if its computation is associated with a terrain or a mask, the terrain or mask is displayed in the 3D View.
+When a node is selected, if its computation is associated with a terrain or a mask, the terrain or mask is displayed in the Viewport.
 In the example below, clicking on the Apply curve shows the computation of this node with the Perlin noise terrain generator.

 When you double-click on a node, a new window opens with its parameters.
-You can modify the parameters and see the result directly in real time in the 3D View.
+You can modify the parameters and see the result directly in real time in the Viewport.

 Some nodes have no parameters.